stingray.schema_instance¶

 Here is the extended JSON Schema definition.
 This is a translation of the various JSON Schema constructs into Python class definitions.
 These objects must be considered immutable.
 (Pragmatically, RefTo objects can be updated to resolve forward references.)

-is used to describe an Instance
+A Schema is used to describe an Instance.

-For non-delimited instances, the schema requires additional Location
+For non-delimited instances, the schema requires additional Location information;

-this must be computed lazily to permits OCCURS DEPENDING ON
+this must be computed lazily to permits OCCURS DEPENDING ON to work.

 For delimited instances, no additional data is required, since the parser located all object